elizabethbodzy/ChessGame/README.md

 ## About The Project

-Chess Game is an application created with react that allows players to compete against eachother playing a game of chess.
+Checkmate is an application created with react that allows players to compete against eachother playing a game of chess.
 Utilizing socket.io, players will compete in real-time.
 A message room is available between players/spectators.
 Ranking will also be implemented in order to match players into their specific skill level.

  ### Screenshots/Live Recording